You’re ten minutes into scrolling through an endless deluge of company websites when you consider going on break:

 1. DIE CUTTING

-Die cutting refers to the process of cutting flexible materials, often using a die cut tool that pushes shapes out of material like using a cookie cutter to increase production efficiency
+Die cutting refers to the process of cutting flexible materials, often using a die cut tool to push shapes out of material, like a cookie cutter, to increase production efficiency.

 There are four primary die cutting types:

-Laser die cutting uses a laser to cut pieces out of the material without additional tools, while tool-free digital converting can produce short runs of adhesive parts in custom sizes and shapes.
+- Laser Die Cutting — uses a laser to cut pieces out of the material without additional tools

 Strouse handles the majority of jobs on our rotary die cut presses, which produce large part quantities, but we’re more than capable of the following specifications:

-In terms of which materials we’re capable of processing, depending on your needs, we can cut most flexible materials so long as you understand they all have different levels of processability, which translates into more expensive pricing due to press setup and complex tolerances.
+Regarding which materials we can process, depending on your needs, we can cut most flexible materials so long as you understand they all have different levels of processability, which translates into more expensive pricing due to press setup and complex tolerances.

 2. SLITTING